By Anietra Hamper

 Ohio Statehouse in Columbus

 Columbus is the capital city of Ohio and home to the Ohio Statehouse.
 What makes a visit to the Statehouse even more intriguing is that Columbus wasn't the original capital of the state.
 Chillicothe and Zanesville were both state capitals before Columbus.
 If you haven't visited the Ohio Statehouse in downtown Columbus, there's much to explore.

-While the statehouse is where the official business of the state takes place, you can take a public tour.
-You’ll see first-hand the Ohio Statehouse, Atrium and Senate Building.
+While the statehouse is where the official business of the state takes place, you can take a self-guided (or cell phone) tour.
+You'll see first-hand the Ohio Statehouse, Atrium and Senate Building.
 Then explore the Capital Square complex — both inside and outside.
 The perimeter of the statehouse has Ohio-related statues, flag dedications and outdoor displays on the grounds.
-Be sure to stop by the Museum Education Center and the Statehouse gift shop for unique Ohio-focused items.
+Be sure to stop by the Museum Education Center and shop Statehouse gift shop online for unique Ohio-focused items.